patdevhub/HPC-NRC-Applications/dftbplus-research-docs/01-introduction/what-is-dftbplus.md

 ## 1.1 Overview

 **DFTB+** (Density Functional Tight Binding Plus) is a versatile, open-source software package for performing fast and efficient **atomistic quantum mechanical simulations**.
-It is the leading implementation of the Density Functional Tight Binding (DFTB) method — an approximate, yet highly efficient variant of the widely-used Density Functional Theory (DFT).
+It is the leading implementation of the Density Functional Tight Binding (DFTB) method which is an approximate, yet highly efficient variant of the widely-used Density Functional Theory (DFT).

 DFTB+ bridges the critical gap between:
 - **Ab initio (first-principles) methods** — which are accurate but computationally very expensive.